 Sets the target architecture for Visual Studio compiler (i.e. the arch of the binaries generated by the compiler).
 If not set, default to \$HOST_ARCH, or, if that is unset, to the architecture of the running machine's OS (note that the python build or architecture has no effect).
-This variable must be passed as an argument to the Environment() constructor; setting it later has no effect.
+This variable must be passed as an argument to the Environment()

+constructor; setting it later has no effect.
 This is currently only used on Windows, but in the future it will be used on other OSes as well.
+If this is set and MSVC_VERSION is not set, this will search for all installed MSVC's that support the TARGET_ARCH, selecting the latest version for use.

-Valid values for Windows are x86, i386 (for 32 bits); amd64, emt64, x86_64 (for 64 bits); and ia64 (Itanium).
+Valid values for Windows are x86, arm, i386 (for 32 bits); amd64, arm64, emt64, x86_64 (for 64 bits); and ia64 (Itanium).
 For example, if you want to compile 64-bit binaries, you would set TARGET_ARCH='x86_64' in your SCons environment.